gaboesquivel/gaboesquivel.com/source/_posts/2015-07-10-continuous-delivery.markdown

 ##Continuous Integration and Automated Development Operations

 In order achieve continuous delivery you need high automation of the delivery process and the developers have to continuously integrate their code, at least once a day.
-Successful integration is determined by an integration server that build the system and runs the test suite every time new code is added , if tests failed the dev team receives a notification, this allows the team to fix the issue as soon as it appears.
+Successful integration is determined by an integration server that builds the system and runs the test suite every time new code is added, if tests failed the dev team receives a notification, this allows the team to fix the problem as soon as it appears.